andrewlock/StronglyTypedId/README.md

 public partial struct FooId { }
 ```

-This generates the "default" strongly-typed ID using a `Guid` backing field, a custom `TypeConverter`, and a custom `JsonConverter`.
+This generates the "default" strongly-typed ID using a `Guid` backing field, a custom `TypeConverter`, and a custom `JsonConverter` based on Newtonsoft.Json.

 ### Removing the Newtonsoft.Json dependency

-If you don't want to generate a custom `JsonConverter`, set `generateJsonConverter = false` in the attribute constructor:
+If you don't want to generate custom `JsonConverter`s, set `generateJsonConverter = false` in the attribute constructor:

 ```csharp
 [StronglyTypedId(generateJsonConverter: false)]